United States

 | Vocalization Level |

 A Bengal is instantly recognizable.
-Their most defining feature is their luxurious, short coat that feels incredibly soft and silky to the touch.
-It is adorned with large, distinct spots, marbling, or dramatic 'rosettes'—spots with a darker outline—that give them their signature wild appearance.
-They boast a muscular, athletic build, weighing 4-7 kg, with a long body and strong legs built for leaping.
-Their palette isn't limited to the classic brown spotted; Bengals also come in stunning snow (lynx, mink, sepia), silver, and charcoal variations.
-Their expressive eyes, in gold, green, or blue (typically in snow Bengals), complete their alert and intelligent gaze.
+Its most defining feature is its luxurious, short coat that feels incredibly soft and silky to the touch.
+It is adorned with large, distinct spots, marbling, or dramatic "rosettes"—spots with a darker outline—that give it a signature wild appearance.
+Bengals boast a muscular, athletic build, weighing 4–7 kg, with a long body and strong legs built for leaping.
+Their palette isn't limited to the classic brown-spotted; Bengals also come in stunning snow (lynx, mink, sepia), silver, and charcoal variations.
+Their expressive eyes, in gold, green, or blue, complete their alert and intelligent gaze.

 Don't let the wild exterior fool you; Bengals form deep, affectionate bonds with their families.
-Scoring high on affection (4/5) and friendliness (4/5), they are often 'velcro cats' who want to be involved in everything you do.
-Their personality is defined by extreme playfulness (5/5), energy (5/5), and intelligence (5/5).
+Scoring high on affection and friendliness, they are often "velcro cats" who want to be involved in everything you do.
+Their personality is defined by extreme playfulness, energy, and intelligence.
 They are demanding companions who require consistent mental and physical stimulation.
-Bengals are famous for their love of water, their ability to learn tricks and walk on a harness, and their conversational nature (vocalization 4/5).
-They are generally good with children (4/5) and can coexist with other pets (3/5), especially if raised together, but their high prey drive requires careful introductions.
+Bengals are famous for their love of water, their ability to learn tricks and walk on a harness, and their conversational nature.
+They are generally good with children and can coexist with other pets, especially if raised together.

-Caring for a Bengal means embracing their need for activity.
-Their exercise needs are a definitive 5/5.
-A bored Bengal is a destructive Bengal, so providing cat trees, puzzle feeders, interactive toys, and dedicated play sessions multiple times a day is non-negotiable.
-Fortunately, their grooming is simple; their short coat only requires weekly brushing to minimize shedding (level 2/5).
-Their diet should be high-quality and protein-rich to fuel their athletic bodies.
-Most importantly, they thrive in an enriched environment with vertical space, scratching posts, and secure outdoor access like a catio.
+Caring for a Bengal means embracing its need for activity.
+Their exercise needs are significant.
+A bored Bengal can become destructive, so providing cat trees, puzzle feeders, interactive toys, and dedicated play sessions multiple times a day is non-negotiable.
+Fortunately, grooming is simple; its short coat only requires weekly brushing to minimize shedding.
+The diet should be high-quality and protein-rich to fuel an athletic body.
+Most importantly, Bengals thrive in an enriched environment with vertical space, scratching posts, and secure outdoor access like a catio.

-Bengals are generally robust with a life span of 12-16 years, but they are predisposed to certain genetic conditions.
+Bengals are generally robust with a lifespan of 12–16 years, but they are predisposed to certain genetic conditions.
 Prospective owners should ensure breeders screen for hypertrophic cardiomyopathy (HCM), a common heart disease, and progressive retinal atrophy (PRA), which can lead to blindness.
-Additionally, some Bengal lines may exhibit sensitivity to certain anesthetics, so it is crucial to inform your veterinarian of their breed before any procedure.
+Additionally, some Bengal lines may exhibit sensitivity to certain anesthetics, so it is crucial to inform your veterinarian of the breed before any procedure.
 Responsible breeding and regular veterinary check-ups are key to a long, healthy life.

 The Bengal cat offers a unique proposition: the awe-inspiring beauty of the wild coupled with the devoted heart of a domestic companion.
 They are a testament to what selective breeding can achieve, creating not just a pattern on a coat, but a vibrant, intelligent, and engaging personality.
 For those ready to meet their high energy with equal enthusiasm, a Bengal promises a life filled with adventure, laughter, and stunning feline elegance.